(Photo by Producers Distribution Agency/Courtesy Everett Collection)

 Director Morgan Spurlock's social experiment in fast-food gastronomy sees him attempting to subsist uniquely on food from the McDonald's menu...
 [More]

 Critics Consensus: Smart, fascinating, and funny, Best of Enemies takes a penetrating -- and wildly entertaining -- look back at the dawn of pundit politics.

 In 1968, ideological opposites William F. Buckley Jr. and Gore Vidal hold a series of riveting, nationally televised debates that...
 [More]

 Critics Consensus: Encounters at the End of the World offers a poignant study of the human psyche amid haunting landscapes.

 Acclaimed filmmaker Werner Herzog travels to Antarctica, where he finds a desolate, beautiful landscape, largely untouched by human hands, and...
 [More]

 Critics Consensus: Effectively stirring and bolstered by thrilling visuals, The Eagle Huntress uses its heartwarming message to fill up a feature that might have made for an even more powerful short film.

-THE EAGLE HUNTRESS follows Aisholpan, a 13-year-old girl, as she trains to become the first female in twelve generations of...
+Aishol-pan, a 13-year-old girl, trains to become the first female in 12 generations of her Kazakh family to become an...
 [More]